-- Rehabilitation objectives for the Project include the following: - Safe to humans and wildlife.
+Rehabilitation objectives for the Project include the following:

+- Safe to humans and wildlife.

+- Stable.

+- Self-sustaining.

-- Stable. - Self-sustaining. - To achieve this, the following acceptance criteria is proposed: - Vegetation and species composition are consistent with prior land use (prior to clearing for the Project) and reflect the species composition of the surrounding vegetation. - Weed species presence/absence is consistent with undisturbed areas. - Landform stable and generally free of significant erosion features such as rills and gullies.
+To achieve this, the following acceptance criteria is proposed:

+- Vegetation and species consistent aligned with prior land use (prior to clearing) and reflects surrounding vegetation species. - Weed species presence consistent with undisturbed areas. - Landform stable and generally free of significant erosion features such as rills and gullies.

 Progressive rehabilitation monitoring will occur as per the requirements stipulated in Table 6.2 and Table 6.3.
 If rehabilitated areas are not tracking towards the assigned acceptance criteria, then additional mitigation measures will be implemented.
 This will be determined at a later stage and as rehabilitation and rehabilitation monitoring progresses.
 Examples of contingency measures could include: